daleonpz/Notes/fh-dortmund/01-ITESD.md

 - Neutral: independent form language programming
 - **Model**: abstract representation of a systems
 - **Diagram**: correspond to one view of a model
-- UML diagrams illustrate  the quantifable aspects of a system that can be described visually
+- UML diagrams illustrate  the quantifiable aspects of a system that can be described visually
 - Types:
     - Structure Diagrams
-    - Behaviour Diagrams
+    - Behavior Diagrams

 Some good [tutorial](https://www.youtube.com/watch?v=UI6lqHOVHic)

 # Class Diagram
-- Based on Entity-Relationship-Modell: Conceptional model to describe the structure of data (Entities) and the relationship between the data.
+- Based on Entity-Relationship-Model: Conceptional model to describe the structure of data (Entities) and the relationship between the data.

 - Tasks:
     - Analysis: identify object model of system and context (environment)